humanmade/altis-documentation/other-docs/guides/migrating-from-wordpress.md

 ### Setup Composer

 If the project does not already have a `composer.json` in the root of the repository, you should run `composer init` from the project root.
-This will prompt for any fields.
-For now, don’t bother adding any dependancies.
+This will prompt you fill out the required fields.
+For now, don’t bother adding any dependencies.
 If you already have a `composer.json` move to Remove Dependencies.

 ### Remove Dependencies